-Motherboard Types: Motherboard is the main component of any computer system.
+Motherboard Types: Motherboard is the main component of a computer system.
 It is also known as “Mainboard”.
 It is a printed circuit board that lays the base of a computer.
-The main function of motherboard is to connect and make communication between different components of computer system.
+The main function of the motherboard is to connect and make communication between different components of computer system.

 It holds electronic computer parts like CPU and memory.
 Connectors of other input & output devices like mouse, speakers etc. are also fitted in it.